check-spelling/arangodb/tests/README.md

   Object.assign(allTestPaths, testPaths);
   // Register the testsuite itself testFns['shell_server'] = shellServer;
-  // enable it to be ran with `./scripts/unittest all` ; if not ommit - adds the [x] in help the list. defaultFns.push('shell_server');
+  // enable it to be ran with `./scripts/unittest all` ; if not omit - adds the [x] in help the list. defaultFns.push('shell_server');
   // if your testsuite has CLI parameters, specify them including the default param here: opts['skipAql'] = false;